Last Updated January 2022

 - All systems can have weaknesses and vulnerabilities.
 The weaknesses in your systems can be exploited by an attacker and your data will be breached.

-We're all in this together, we all have a duty to keep data protected from those who want to harm and manipulate our organisations.
+We're all in this together and we all have a duty to keep data protected from those who want to harm and manipulate our organisations.
 This is where Cyber Essentials can help us.

-What Does Cyber Essentials Bring to the Table?
-(Hopefully more biscuits!)
+What does Cyber Essentials bring to the table?

 With Cyber Essentials, the chance of a data breach in your organisation is reduced significantly, in fact, the cyber threat is reduced by approximately 80%.
 (Eight.
 Zero.
 You did just read that correctly!).